What is Urban Exploration

 Is it legal?

 There’s a lot that goes on behind the scenes of urban exploration.
 There are a lot of places that are typically off-limits.
 Many of these places have been long forgotten, and most people do not care or even notice when the exploration is happening.
 Some places have signs posted as no trespassing, and for many, the risk is worth the reward, and there are images that exist that prove it.
+Always check local laws before you decide to go onto someone else’s property.
+Take note that in some areas, you might see purple spray paint.
+These purple markings are equivalent to no trespassing signs.

 What kind of equipment is needed for urban exploration?